Camila Brait

-Camila de Paula Brait (born October 28, 1988) is a volleyball player from Frutal, Brazil, who plays as a libero.
+Camila de Paula Brait (born 28 October 1988) is a Brazilian volleyball player from Frutal, Brazil, who plays as a libero.
 She currently defends Osasco Voleibol Clube and is retired from the Brazilian national team.

-She won the silver medal while representing Brazil at the 2020 Summer Olympics.
+Brait won the silver medal while representing Brazil at the 2020 Summer Olympics.

 Career

-She started her career defending URS/Sacramento.
+Brait started her career defending URS/Sacramento.
 After that; she played in several other teams, which were SESI/Uberlândia, Praia Clube-MG, São Caetano/MonBijou and Osasco, named Finasa/Osasco at the time she joined the club.

 Playing with Osasco, Brait won the gold medal and the Best Libero award in the 2012 FIVB Club World Championship held in Doha, Qatar.

 Brait won the silver medal in the 2014 FIVB Club World Championship after her club lost 0–3 to the Russian Dinamo Kazan in the championship match.

 International career

-Camila Brait played her first international game against Venezuela.
-Camila Brait participated in the 2010 FIVB Volleyball Women's World Championship, held in Japan, helping her country finish in the second position.
+Brait played her first international game against Venezuela.
+She participated in the 2010 FIVB Volleyball Women's World Championship, held in Japan, helping her country finish in the second position.

 Brait won the Best Receiver, Best Digger, and Best Libero awards when her national team won the silver medal at the 2015 Pan American Games being defeated in the championship match 0–3 to the United States.

-She was selected to the national squad to compete in the women's volleyball tournament at the 2020 Summer Olympics.
+Brait was selected to the national squad to compete in the women's volleyball tournament at the 2020 Summer Olympics.
 She won the silver medal at the 2020 Summer Olympics after Brazil lost 0–3 to the United States in the gold medal match of the women's volleyball tournament.